ArthurClemens/primer_live/doc-extra/menus-and-dialogs.md

 ### Appearance

-- `is_backdrop` - Generates a backdrop background (default with medium darkness).
-- `is_dark_backdrop` - Generates a darker backdrop background color.
-- `is_medium_backdrop` - Generates a medium backdrop background color.
-- `is_light_backdrop` - Generates a lighter backdrop background color.
-Default for menus.
+- `is_backdrop` - Generates a backdrop background.
+Default backdrop strenght: `"medium"` for dialog and drawer; `"light"` for menus.
+- `backdrop_strength` - Backdrop strenght: stronger is less transparent.
+Overrides the default value from `is_backdrop`.
 - `transition_duration` - The number of milliseconds to fade-in/out the backdrop and content.
 Adds a CSS style attribute to component HTML.
 - `is_fast` - Generates fast fade transitions for backdrop and content.
 - `is_dropdown_caret` - For menus: adds a dropdown caret to the toggle button.